mvacaporale/ai-gov-hotline/README.md

             "content": "user message here"
         }
     ],
-    "stream": True,
+    "stream": true,
 }
 ```

 **Response**: Server-sent events with content_type="text/event-stream"

-### Processing Call with Vapi
+### Processing Calls with Vapi

 To process incoming calls with [Vapi](https://dashboard.vapi.ai/assistants), you
-would initiate the flask app as shown and then run `ngrok` to expose the
+initiate the flask app as shown and then run `ngrok` to expose the
 `/chat/completions` endpoint.
 ```
 ngrok http 5000